strongholdam/packages/README.md

 ## Disclaimer

 This repository is for backup and availability purposes only.
-It is not intended for public use, and any unauthorized access or usage is prohibited.
+It is not intended for public use.

-Thank you for adhering to our guidelines and ensuring the security and availability of our critical systems.

----

-*This README is maintained by Stronghold Asset Management IT Department.*